i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 # mocp-bookmark-manager.sh
-A bookmark manager for the wonder full cli audio player 'mocp'
+A bookmark manager for the wonderful cli audio player 'mocp'

 ## Description